-Created by Velvet Wells (Velvet Duke Productions)
+Devised and Performed by Velvet Wells (Velvet Duke Productions) for the 2021 Primetime Festival

-dJerald the Djinn is the definition of people-pleaser — working around the clock to grant wishes to make others happy.
+“dJerald the Djinn is the definition of people-pleaser — working around the clock to grant wishes to make others happy.
 Unfortunately, an impending deadline for a million-wish contract threatens his chance at retiring.
-Help is only a wish away.
+Help is only a wish away.“

 Through humorous songs and storytelling, Djinn Joint explores Velvet’s inner conflict between people-pleasing and erasing the “magical Black man” trope.